deep-bi/starrocks-br/README.md

 - Init: creates metadata (`ops.backup_history`).
 - Backup:
   - Decides full vs incremental based on last FINISHED backup.
-  - Incremental backs up only changed partitions since the last backup.
+  - Incremental backs up only changed partitions since the last backup (via `information_schema.partitions`).
   - Each snapshot also includes `ops.backup_history` (for disaster recovery bootstrap).
   - Polls `SHOW BACKUP` until completion and records `FINISHED`/`FAILED` with `backup_timestamp`.
   - On any error, marks the running record as `FAILED` (no stuck RUNNING).
+  - Stores partition metadata in `partitions_json` column.
 - List: prints backup history.
 - Restore:
   - Validates the target table does not exist.
   - Builds chain: latest full + incrementals strictly after that full, up to target timestamp.
-  - Restores full first, then partitions for incrementals, using the recorded timestamps.
+  - Restores full first, then partitions for incrementals, using StarRocks `PROPERTIES` syntax.

 ## Requirements
 - Python 3.9+